MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments-move.md

 ## After the environment has been moved

-- Users may have been added to the environment prior to the move operation, while it was still connected to the old Microsoft Entra ID tenant.
-If so, these users won't be migrated to the new Microsoft Entra ID tenant.
+- Users may have been added to the environment prior to the move operation, while it was still connected to the old Microsoft Entra tenant.
+If so, these users won't be migrated to the new Microsoft Entra tenant.
 You'll need to recreate the users on the target tenant if you still want them.
 You can add multiple user accounts at once [using Excel spreadsheet or other file saved in CSV format](/microsoft-365/enterprise/add-several-users-at-the-same-time).
-After the users are created on the target Microsoft Entra ID tenant, assign them the required roles or licenses and [import these users into the moved environment](/dynamics365/business-central/ui-how-users-permissions).
+After the users are created on the target Microsoft Entra tenant, assign them the required roles or licenses and [import these users into the moved environment](/dynamics365/business-central/ui-how-users-permissions).

   > [!NOTE]
   > User personalizations will be lost.